TasPorts Dredging Program

 Capital dredging involves the removal of material to create new channels, expand existing ones, or deepen existing facilities to allow larger ships to access them.

-The Port of Devonport is fed by the Mersey catchment system, which annually accumulates approximately 41,000mof silts, as well as additional coastal process sand transport, therefore requires regular maintenance dredging.
+The Port of Devonport is fed by the Mersey catchment system, which annually accumulates approximately 40,000m3 of sediment, therefore requires regular maintenance dredging.

-Consistent with our commitment to sustainable practices, TasPorts has deployed five water quality monitoring buoys in and surrounding the port area at Devonport.
+As part of its robust environmental management, TasPorts has deployed six water quality monitoring buoys in and surrounding the port area at Devonport.

-These buoys will provide 24/7 water quality monitoring across five locations near the Mersey River and further offshore, to support the upcoming planned maintenance dredging campaign in early 2025.
+These buoys will provide 24/7 real-time water quality data across six locations near the Mersey River and further offshore, to support the upcoming planned maintenance dredging campaign in early 2026.

 The early deployment of the water monitoring buoys will support baseline monitoring, enabling TasPorts to effectively monitor and respond to any changes in water quality during the dredge campaign.